-WHAT IS PRIDE NIGHT?
+WHAT IS PARENT ENGAGEMENT NIGHT?

-Once each month, the Lafayette Elementary School Pride Night occurs with different topics for parents and students being offered.
+Once each month, the Lafayette Elementary School Parent Engagement Night occurs with different topics for parents and students being offered.

-CHALLENGING OPPORTUNITES FOR STUDENTS
+LAFAYETTE DISTRICT SCHOOLS CHALLENGING OPPORTUNITES FOR STUDENTS

-DUAL-ENROLLMENT - Students in the eleventh and twelfth grades can receive community college credit from North Florida Community College.
-Some classes are taught on campus at Lafayette High School, online, or students may commute to Madison.
+DUAL-ENROLLMENT - Students in secondary grades can receive college credit through various postsecondary institutions in our area.
+Some classes are taught on campus at Lafayette High School, online, or students may commute.